Get insider access

 Shure SE215

-The Westone W40 are slightly better-wired in-ears than the Shure SE215.
-The Westone have a mic and in-line controls, which makes them a bit more versatile than the Shure.
-The Westone also come with a better case and a lot more accessories than the Shure.
-On the upside, the Shure have a better bass, mid-range, and a slightly better treble.
-They also have a slightly better noise isolation performance but it's heavily dependent on the tip and fit in your ears.
-Both headphones should have about the same performance for isolation and leakage.
+The Westone W40 are better wired in-ears than the Shure SE215 if you want a mic and controls.
+Unlike the Shure, the Westone have a mic and in-line controls, making them a bit more versatile.
+The Westone also come with a better case and more accessories than the Shure.
+Their sound is very midrange-focused with a steep bass roll-off.
+On the upside, the Shure have a more balanced sound profile, although the treble is somewhat recessed.
+They also have a slightly better noise isolation performance, but it's dependent on the tip and fit in your ears.
+Both headphones have a similar performance for isolation and leakage.

 1More Triple Driver